curtbraz/PhishAPI/README.md

 # PhishAPI

 ## Update: As of 3/13/2025 the Community Edition of PhishAPI is no longer supported.
-A major new release is available for sale under a Commercial License.
+A major new release version is available for sale under a Commercial License that includes auto-provisioning of the API and landing pages, advanced analytics as well as AI and auto-deployed emails.
 Please contact curtis@phishu.net if interested!
 <br><br>